A Knox College Program in Argentina

 The Best of Buenos Aires

 In cooperation with the University of Palermo in Buenos Aires, Knox offers a term of accredited academic study specially designed to emphasize the social sciences and language.
-Program offerings vary, but recent courses have included: Introduction to Anthropology, Popular Culture in Latin America, Argentine Society, Social Thought, and Culture, Latin American Art, History of 20th Century Latin America, Politics and Government in Latin America, Evolution of Argentine Society, Latin American Literature, Advanced Spanish Language, and Social Cinema of Argentina.
+Program offerings include: Modern Latin America, Evolution of Argentine Society, Culture and Society, Politics and Government in Latin America, Latin American Literature, Argentine Literature, Argentine Social Cinema, Radio Workshop, Newspapers, Latin American Art, and Advanced Spanish Language.

 Courses are taught in Spanish by University of Palermo professors.
-All students take a language course (which includes two educational trips outside Buenos Aires, and several within the city) and pursue a combination of electives, mostly chosen from those offered by the program.
+All students take a language course and pursue a combination of electives, chosen by those offered by the program up to 4 credits.

 Life, Buenos Aires Style

-Students often take advantage of the three-day weekends -- Knox courses take place only Monday through Thursday -- to travel the country independently.
+Students often take advantage of the weekends to travel the country independently.
 Soak up some sun in Mar del Plata, Argentina's premiere beach resort, bargain shop at a huge flea market in Tigre, or go horse-back riding in San Antonio de Areco.
 Buenos Aires' location allows quick travel to other parts of Argentina as well as the rest of Uruguay.

 During your stay in Buenos Aires, you'll live with a host family -- whose unique perspective and lifestyle offer you a more personal engagement with the people, history, and culture of Buenos Aires.
 Each family is experienced in hosting American students and most have welcomed students from the Knox Program into their homes for many years.